 With due regard for the principles of freedom of expression and academic freedom, this policy seeks to encourage attitudes of civility necessary for meaningful exchanges between people.
 All members of the college community are responsible for creating an atmosphere that fosters openness, mutual respect and diversity.
 The application of the college’s nondiscrimination policy will often involve conflicting interests, particularly when applied to freedom of expression.
 Because the primary business of the college is liberal education and because liberal education cannot take place without the free, open and civil exchange of ideas, the application of the nondiscrimination policy should always be made with consideration of how best to preserve the free, open and civil exchange of ideas.

 Central College is an Equal Opportunity Employer.
 Discrimination in employment is specifically prohibited except in cases of a bona fide occupational qualification.

 Additionally, the college prohibits discrimination against any employee, applicant for employment, student or applicant for admission on the basis of race, color, creed, national origin, religion, disability, sex (including pregnancy), age, sexual orientation, gender expression and identity, genetic information (for employees) or any other characteristic protected by law.
 Central College students have equal rights, privileges and responsibilities unless specifically restricted by college disciplinary action.

 Central College abides by Title IX of the Education Amendments of 1972 which prohibits sex-based discrimination in education programs or activities that receive federal financial assistance.
 Specifically, Title IX states that:

-Inquiries about Title IX, including complaints about harassment or discrimination, may be directed to the Central College Title IX Coordinator and/or the Office for Civil Rights within the United States Department of Education.
+Inquiries about Title IX, including complaints about discriminatory harassment, sexual harassment, sexual assault, dating violence, domestic violence or stalking may be directed to the Central College Title IX Coordinator and Equity Officer and/or the Office for Civil Rights within the United States Department of Education.

 812 University Avenue